BEAUTIFUL PLACES NEAR SPLIT TO VISIT – BEST DAY TOURS

 Plitvice Lakes National Park

 One of the most famous places in Croatia is the Plitvice Lakes National Park.
-The waterfalls are gorgeous.
-BUT honestly, its location is the only downside when visiting – getting there from Split takes about three hours.
-But Plitvice Lakes is indeed stunning, which is why it is one of the most popular day trips from Split.
+The waterfalls are gorgeous, which is why it is one of the most popular day trips from Split.
+BUT, honestly, its location is a major downside – however, it is the only reason not to visit – getting there from Split takes about three hours.

 When you visit the largest waterfall in Croatia, a UNESCO World Heritage site that is caused by the flow of the Plitvice Stream down a cliff, you can hike the upper and lower lakes with its countless waterfalls (seriously, you cannot even count them because there are too many) and hop on a boat or bus in between.